CitrusXSinensis/KenDoku/README.md

 # KenDoku
-module that determines if a kenken puzzle has at least 1 solution
+module that determines if a KenDoku puzzle has at least 1 solution